avik-kar/Orthogonal-Transforms/README.md

 You can change the default values of other parameters to simulate different conditions.
 Refer to the options section.

 ## Options
-The default values for various paramters parsed to the experiment are given in ```options.py```.
-Details are given some of those parameters:
+The default values for paramters parsed to the experiment are given in ```options.py```.
+Details of those parameters are given:

 * ```--transform:```  Default: 'dft'.
 Options: 'dft', 'ditfft', 'diffft', 'dct', 'dst', 'wht', 'slant', 'haar', 'klt'
 * ```--sequence:```    Default: 'random' (length = 8).
 Options: 'random', '*name of list or, numpy array containing input sequence*'